Joint tenancy and tenancy in common give different outcomes when an owner dies

 In contrast, under a tenancy in common when an owner dies their share passes to who they have chosen to give it to in their will.
 If no will was left then it is disposed according to the rules of intestacy.
 So having a will is important with this tenancy so the owner can choose who they want to inherit their share.
 Read more here on co-ownership, tenancy and their consequences on inheritance and making a will.

-The Land titles offices in each state and territory provide helpful explanations on the meaning of tenancy, such as the New South Wales’ Land and Property Information’s What is tenancy? page here.
+The Land titles offices in each state and territory provide helpful explanations on the meaning of tenancy.
+For information on tenancy and land dealings in NSW visit the New South Wales Land Registry Services.

 © BHS Legal